 Uncompressed formats

-Uncompressed formats do not apply any processing , the analog waves are converted into digital format and it is this same format which is contained in the files.
-The disadvantage is that they can be very large and therefore difficult to store and they require a much longer download time than a lossless compressed file for example.
+Uncompressed formats do not apply any processing , the analog waves are converted into digital format and it is this same format that is contained in the files.
+The disadvantage is that they can be very large and therefore difficult to store and that they require a much longer download time than a lossless compressed file for example.

 - WAV (Waveform Audio File Format)